Kapendev/parin-website/pages/tour.md

 Functions that start with the word load or save will always try to read/write resources from/to the assets folder.
 They handle both forward slashes and backslashes in file paths, ensuring compatibility across operating systems.
-Additionally, resources are deviced into three groups.
+Additionally, resources are separated into three groups.
 Managed, raw and temporary.

 ### Managed Resources